State of Filecoin 2024

 3) Filecoin Virtual Machine: The FVM launch introduced a new class of use cases for the Filecoin Network.
 Early DeFi adoption broke $200 million in TVL.

 The Filecoin Virtual Machine (FVM) launched in March 2023 with the EVM being the first supported VM deployed on top.
 FVM brought Ethereum-style smart contracts to Filecoin, broadening the slate of services anchoring into Filecoin’s block space.
-Two areas of early adoption have been in liquid staking services (led by GLIF, StFIL, and other DeFi protocols) and micropayments via the FVM.
+Two areas of early adoption have been in liquid staking services (led by GLIF and other DeFi protocols) and micropayments via the FVM.

 Liquid Staking